timescale/docs/use-timescale/backup-restore/index.md

 backups for your Timescale service manually.

 Timescale also offers self-initiated point-in-time recovery (PITR) via the console.
-This allows you to restore your service to any point in the last 3 days in a fork of the service being restored.
+This allows you to fork a service to any point in the last 3 days in a fork of the service being restored.

 *   [Backup and restore][backup-recovery] in Timescale